-This curriculum has been based on the FICM Curriculum for Training in ICM (2011), updated ICM Curriculum: Supporting Excellence (2021) the National Competency Framework for Advanced Critical Care Practitioners (2008) and curricula from the established ACCP programmes from around the UK.
+This curriculum has been based on the FICM Curriculum for Training in ICM (2011), Updated Curriculum (2022) the National Competency Framework for Advanced Critical Care Practitioners (2008) and curricula from the established ACCP programmes from around the UK.

-This curriculum document considers guidance from the NHS Litigation Authority [NHSLA], a Special Health Authority responsible for handling negligence claims made against NHS bodies in England4.
+This curriculum documents considers guidance from the NHS Litigation Authority [NHSLA], a Special Health Authority responsible for handling negligence claims made against NHS bodies in England1.
 The NHSLA has published standards expected of Trusts.
+For training these emphasise the need for appropriate supervision and assessment, and the documentation of capabilities.